wjlove/WHAQM/readme.md

-This is a test to repalce the old one
+This is a test to replace the old one